aliclark/the_wooden_sword/Physicalist Consciousness.md

 - Penrose and Hammeroff - Orchestrated objective reduction
 - Antonio Damasio - somatic markers (emotions aiding decision processes)
 - Priority Cosmopsychism
-- Mark Solms - the importance of consciousness for survival of newly born in particular
+- Mark Solms - the importance of consciousness for the survival of newly born in particular
 - Please contact me by Discussions (link above), Issues or Pull Request